nktknshn/idrive-cli/README.md

 `idrive edit /Camera/IMG_0205.PNG --editor gimp`

+### download <remotepath> <localpath>

+Download a file or a folder content.

+`idrive download '/MyNotes/my1/note1.md' ./outputdir`

+A single file

+`idrive download '/MyNotes/my1/*.md' ./outputdir`

+Recursively download folders shallow content into `./outputdir/my1/`

+`idrive download -R '/MyNotes/my1/' ./outputdir`

+Recursively download all `md` files into `./outputdir/diary/`

+`idrive download -R '/MyNotes/my1/diary/**/*.md' ./outputdir`

+`idrive download -RS '/MyNotes/my1/diary/**/*.md' ./outputdir`

+Download download all into `./outputdir/MyNotes/my1/diary/`

+Use `dry` flag to only check what is going to be downloaded

+`include` and `exclude` flags can be used to filter files (supports globs)

 ### upload

 Web version of icloud drive doesn't support overwriting files.
 Old file has to be removed before uploading.